Skip to Content

 You can often hear conversations in the next room though, cruise ship cabins aren’t very soundproof at the best of times.

-Deck 13 Was Okay But I’d Probably Have Picked Lower Down
+Deck 13 Was Okay, But I’d Probably Have Picked Lower Down

 The main central area on the ship with the theatre and Sorrento’s pizza was decks 4 and 5 and the buffet was up on deck 14.

-Ideally, I’d probably have preferred to have been a bit lower down than deck 13, just because of the walk from deck 4 to 13 but overall I thought we had got quite lucky with the cabin location.
+Ideally, I’d probably have preferred to have been a bit lower down than deck 13, just because of the walk from deck 4 to 13, but overall, I thought we had got quite lucky with the cabin location.

 We Were Opposite The Stairs

 Looking at the deck plans I could see that we were opposite the stairs and elevators, so I hoped that we wouldn’t have too much noise during the cruise.
-Sometimes you’ll hear people walking by or stopping to chat.

 anthem of the seas deck plan